- 1 The dark side of nose hair removal

 This is the most common method to remove nose hair.
 Trimming is simple and less painful.
-You only need an electric nose hair trimmers or manual trimming scissors.
+You only need electric nose hair trimmers or trimmer scissors.
 Note that when you are using trimming scissors, make sure that the room is well-lit and has a mirror.
 This helps to reduce the risks of internal cuts and causing bleeding.

 Trimming is the most recommended nose hair removal technique because of the way it works.
 It normally removes or shortens just 2 or 3 protruding nose hairs.
-So, this means that your nostrils will still have hairs needed to protect them.
+So, this means that your nostrils will still have some hair that is needed to protect them.

-This is not a permanent nasal hair removal solution as the hair will eventually grow back.
+This is not a permanent nose hair removal solution as the hair will eventually grow back.